Reading-a resolution worth making and keeping

-In this post I’m listing some of the book lists I have found; these are all medical/health related books, which I tend to interpret loosely.
+In this post I’m listing some books from these lists, all medical/health-related books, a designation I tend to interpret loosely.

-(These are affiliate links to sites where you can buy something, and send a commission to this blog, to pay expenses and to donate to health related causes throughout the world.)
+(These are affiliate links to sites where you can buy something which pays a small commission to this blog to pay expenses and donate to health-related causes worldwide.)

 The Orphan Collector